-L2S Full Proposals be submitted IODP3 must through the Gateway system (http://gateway.iodp3.org).
-It is strongly encouraged that they are submitted ahead of the 1 July proposal submission deadline, with a deadline for upload of site survey data to the SSDB (via the IODP3 Gateway) approximately one month later.
+L2S Full Proposals must be submitted through the IODP3 Gateway system (http://gateway.iodp3.org).
+It is strongly encouraged that they are submitted ahead of the 1 July proposal submission deadline, with a deadline for upload of site characterisation data to the SCDB (via the IODP3 Gateway) approximately one month later.
 We do not recommend submission at the 31 January deadline, as the proposal will not be reviewed until the following review cycle (associated with the 1 July submission deadline).